-For more than 15 years, the RIPE NCC has been successful in providing administrative and technical coordination to the Internet community.
-An important aspect of this technical coordination is the RIPE NCC's established function as a Regional Internet Registry.
+The RIPE NCC has been successful in providing administrative and technical coordination to the Internet community for almost 20 years.
+An important aspect of this technical coordination is the RIPE NCC's pioneering function as the first Regional Internet Registry.
 This function includes the reliable and stable allocation of Internet number resources to its members and the responsible storage of an open, publicly accessible registry of Internet number resource allocations.

-Since its inception in 1992, however, the RIPE NCC has also provided a range of important coordination and measurement activities.
+Since its inception, however, the RIPE NCC has also provided a range of important coordination activities.
 As a result of its portfolio of services and activities, the RIPE NCC has earned the trust and respect of its members and the Internet community as a whole.
-Consequently, it has often been asked by its members, RIPE working groups and other important stakeholders to perform enhanced or new activities in order to support the management, measurement and technical coordination of the Internet.
-One of the RIPE NCC's key strengths has been its continued ability to respond to these requests and the changing needs of its members and the range of stakeholders that make up the Internet community.
+Consequently, it has often been asked by its members, RIPE Working Groups and other important stakeholders to increase current activities or perform new ones in order to support the management, measurement and technical coordination of the Internet.
+One of the RIPE NCC's key strengths is its continued ability to respond to these requests and the changing needs of its members and the range of stakeholders that make up the Internet community.

-The RIPE NCC will broaden the existing multi-stakeholder environment while continuing to promote cooperation between the public and private sectors.
-As a neutral, impartial and respected organisation, the RIPE NCC is ideally placed to act as point of contact between the RIPE community and public stakeholders with an interest in the Internet.
-The RIPE NCC will support cooperation activities between public stakeholders and the RIPE community as well as continuing to cooperate with the other Regional Internet Registries and industry partners.
+As a neutral, impartial and respected organisation, the RIPE NCC is ideally placed to act as point of contact between the RIPE community and other stakeholders, such as governments, with an interest in the Internet.
+The RIPE NCC will support cooperation activities between stakeholders and the RIPE community as well as continuing to cooperate with the other Regional Internet Registries and industry partners.

-The RIPE NCC will build on the long-standing support from the private and public sectors for the current RIR system emphasising that this system is a successful model of industry self-regulation based on well-established open structures and processes in Internet number resource management.
+The RIPE NCC will build on the long-standing support from the private and public sectors for the current RIR system emphasising that this system is a successful model of industry self-regulation based on well-established open structures and processes.
 The key message, to be disseminated through a variety of external and public relations channels, will be that the future stability of the Internet relies on the continued support for these established structures and processes.